minustehbare/status_dashboard/README.md

 ***Pagination***

-A first choice is the paginate the Posts displayed on the root view.
+A first choice is to paginate the Posts displayed on the root view.
 Add to your Gemfile:

 `gem 'will_paginate', '~> 3.0.pre2'`